Hill Climbing

 PHill= m× g×h / t

-Length of the climb (m)
+length of the climb (m)

-height difference (m)
+elevation difference (m)

 total weight (bike + rider) (kg)